goat-io/goatpress/wp-app/wp-content/plugins/wp-optimize/readme.txt

 * Fix Interface

 == Upgrade Notice ==
-* 3.1.11: Fix issue in 3.1.10.
-New in 3.1.10: user specific cache (Premium), Caches RSS feeds; exclude files from minify process from the files list; various small tweaks and fixes; a recommended update for all.
+* 3.1.12: Ability to defer js files and asynchronously load css files.
+Option to not aggregate inline styles and scripts; a recommended update for all.